The Townhouse Gallery: Exhibits and events

-In 2000 and 2001, the Townhouse Gallery contributed to the establishment of the Nitaq Festival in Cairo, which was an art festival situated in downtown that aimed to expose the contemporary art scene to the public.
+In 2000, the Townhouse Gallery co-founded the Nitaq Festival, an arts festival situated in downtown Cairo that aimed to expose multiple publics to contemporary art.
 The festival included multimedia video installations which were created by various artists including Lara Baladi, Amina Mansour, Hassan Khan, Wael Shawky and Mona Marzouk.
 Townhouse also initiated Egypt's first exhibition dedicated to photography in 2002, calling it PhotoCairo, with the aim of exposing the public to the various forms of self-expression that are evident in the world of photography.
 This event proved to be quite successful in 2002 so the event was repeated in 2003 and 2004, accompanied by the Open Studio Project.

 Recent exhibits that have been on display during February and March 2010 in the Townhouse Gallery include "The Girl Splendid in Walking" by Doa Aly and "Making A Man Out of Him" by a Professor at the American University in Cairo, Huda Lutfi.
 Both works have proven themselves quite unique to their audiences, each providing a specific experience to the visitors of the Townhouse Gallery.

 Regarding Doa Aly's work, the video installation, inspired by Wilhelm Jenson's "Gradiva", includes scenes where the girl was in a room, walking and tracing the sunlight with her feet as it beamed through the window, like she was going after the light.
 Meanwhile, Lutfi's "Making a Man Out of Him", uses the symbolism of the male anatomy as a means of criticizing society's perspective on masculinity.
 This illustrates how the Townhouse Gallery has the ability to display art that may be viewed as controversial.

 Overall feedback on the Townhouse Gallery

-Negar Azmy, a Harvard graduate student who worked as a curatorial assistant in the Townhouse Gallery, wrote an article in Nafas Art Magazine.
-According to this, the Townhouse Gallery, among other private galleries in Egypt, has provided a "home" for the display of visual arts, especially given its recent widespread popularity.
-However, it is argued by Azmy that "politics remain intimately tied to the arts" and that it is "undeniable" that the state still plays a role in deciding what is displayed in not only the Townhouse, but other independent galleries and museums.
-Despite this claim, Azmy also argues that Egyptian artists are indeed flourishing as various galleries in Europe have contacted them in order to display their work.
+Negar Azimi, a Harvard graduate student who worked as a curatorial assistant at the Townhouse Gallery in the early 2000s, wrote an introductory article about the gallery in Nafas Art Magazine in 2004.
+According to Azimi, the Townhouse Gallery has provided a vital "home" for the display of visual arts in Egypt.
+However, she argues that "politics remain intimately tied to the arts" and that it is "undeniable" that the state still plays a role in defining what passes as culture.
+Azimi also argues that Egyptian artists are flourishing as museums and galleries around the world engage their work.